Divyasree-05/USHORTS/README.md

-#USHORT
+#USHORTS

-AN URL SHORTENER TOOL
+An URL shortening tool.